 This one piggy-backs on #4.
 Kids need to know that parents are an authority appointed by God, but there are so many other reasons to obey.
 The Bible says we are to obey because it shows God that we love Him.
 Which means if we don’t obey, what message are we sending?
 Mm-hmm.
-When we act like a rebellious child, we’re saying we don’t love God.
+When we act like rebellious children, we’re saying we don’t love God.
 There is also great blessing in obedience, it’s the perfect witness, and it pleases God.

 I know that you want to help your kids with this.
 It was out of my own struggle with teaching my kids to WANT to obey that I wrote this Bible study.
-I’d love to share with you the peace that we have in out home as a result of teaching my kids exactly what God says about obedience.
+I’d love to share with you the peace that we have in our home as a result of teaching my kids exactly what God says about obedience.
 Grab your copy today!